ngs-docs/2021-GGG298/Week3-conda_for_software_installation/README.md

 ### Creating your first environment & installing FastQC!

 #### What is an environment?
 A environment is a directory that contains a specific collection of packages/tools that you have installed.
-For example, you may have one environment with Python 2.7 and its dependencies, and another environment with Python 3.4 for legacy testing.
+For example, you may have one environment with Python 2.7 and its dependencies, and another environment with Python 3.4, both for legacy testing.
+And then you might have a Python 3.9 environment for the latest version of Python.
 If you change one environment, your other environments are not affected.
 You can easily `activate` new environments, which is how you switch between them.

 #### Installation!